Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 Now that the nodes are correctly placed, we will apply a few algorithms to create the most relevant layout possible:

 1. First, we will modify the shape.
-Since the usual toolbar is not present in the *Geographic view*, we will need to switch to the *Spreadsheet view* to proceed to these changes.
-To modify the default value of all nodes at once, *Right click* on the said value (the node does not matter) → *Set value(s) of* → *All nodes of the current graph*.
+Since the usual toolbar is not present in the *Geographic view*, we can switch to the *Spreadsheet view* to proceed to these changes.
+To modify the default value for all nodes at once, *Right click* in the *viewColor* column (the node does not matter) → *Set value(s) of* → *All nodes of the current graph*.
 Here we will use the *2D - Rounded box* shape.

 .. image:: _images/tutorial02_06b.png
-	:width: 400

-2. We will go through the same process to increase the size of the nodes (making the *viewSize* values W:5, H:5, D:1), as well as the default color of the nodes (*viewColor*), in order to achieve this kind of layout:
+2. We will go through the same process (in clicking in a view property column) to increase the size of the nodes (making the *viewSize* values W:5, H:5, D:1), as well as the default color of the nodes (*viewColor*), in order to achieve this kind of layout:

 .. image:: _images/tutorial02_07b.png